VCA Fairmount Animal Hospital

 High Costs

-Many customers expressed dissatisfaction with the high costs of services, feeling that the pricing was excessive and not justified.
+Numerous customers expressed concerns about the high costs of services, feeling that prices were excessive and not justified.

 • SS